Search for the production of dark Higgs in the framework of Mono-Z$^{\prime}$ portal at the FCC-ee simulated electron-positron collisions at $\sqrt{s} = 240$ GeV: Event selection and background reduction

-The performance metrics for fine-tuning these rigorous cuts are illustrated by plotting the N-1 efficiency for each of the four criteria detailed in Table \ref{cuts}.
-To calculate the N-1 efficiency, we take the number of events that successfully pass the final selection and divide it by the number of events that would have cleared the final selection in the absence of the specific cut under consideration.
+The efficiency performance for each of these cuts is illustrated by drawing the N-1 efficiency for each of these four cuts previously discussed.
+This N-1 efficiency is determined by taking the events number that pass the final selection and dividing it by the number that would have passed if the cut under study were not applied.